Pre-trained models

 Dense models

-Dense models can also be created from transformers from the Sentence Transformers library (HuggingFace Hub list) using sentence_scorer.
+Dense models can be created from any Sentence Transformers checkpoint using sentence_scorer().